 Christopher Wheeldon’s Cinderella is becoming a grand spectacle fit for the space of the Royal Albert Hall.
-The team at English National Ballet is working with 20 makers to make costumes that range from outlandish masks to a gorgeous Ball dress, all designed by Julian Crouch.
+The team at English National Ballet is working with over 60 costume makers to make costumes that range from outlandish masks to a gorgeous Ball dress, all designed by Julian Crouch.

-There are 197 roles in the ballet, split between over 90 performers who will be using 215 costumes in each performance.
+There are 197 roles in the ballet, split between over 90 dancers (there are over 130 dancers working on the production) who will be using 215 costumes in each performance.